1834423612/Team-695-Document/docs/notes/intro/guide/markdown/Basics.md

 :::

 ::: warning
-**This document was using Google translate from a Chinese version, some words might have the mistake.**
+**This document was using Google translate convert from a Chinese version, some words might have the mistake.**
-**The original document was locate at: [Plume Theme - Markdown Basic (CN Version)](https://theme-plume.vuejs.press/guide/markdown/basic/)**
+The original document was locate at: [VuePress Plume Theme - Markdown Basic (CN Version ONLY)](https://theme-plume.vuejs.press/guide/markdown/basic/)
 :::

 Markdown is a markup language that can be written using a plain text editor.
 With simple markup syntax, it allows plain text content to have certain formatting.